mtiller/ModelicaBook/text/source/behavior/arrays/oned.rst

 ^^^^^^^^^^

-In this section, we've seen various ways that we can use vector variables and vector equations to represent one dimensional heat transfer.
+In this section, we've seen various ways that we can use vector variables and vector equations to represent one-dimensional heat transfer.
 Of course, this vector related functionality can be used for a wide range of different problem types.
 The goal of this section was to introduce several features to demonstrate the various options